 What is this?

-During pregnancy, a variety of hormones increase dramatically, peak during childbirth, and then crash back down to pre-pregnancy levels immediately after birth – estimated at a 1,000% change over the course of only five days.
+During pregnancy, a variety of hormones increase dramatically, peak during childbirth, and then crash back down to pre-pregnancy levels immediately after birth.
 Since these hormones are linked to emotional states, someone who has just given birth typically experiences an emotional cataclysm.
 Some call this the “baby blues,” but we believe this diminishes the experience and its severity, and doesn’t appropriately set expectations for what is typical and normal.

 How common is it?